theolivenbaum/resin/README.md

 ## Bag-of-characters model (included out-of-the-box)

 Resin creates a vector space of words embedded as bags-of-characters.
-This type of embedding was chosen for its encoding speed.
+This type of embedding was chosen for its encoding speed and low CPU pressure at querying time.

 With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of documents that share similar words.